gherardovarando/electrongui/README.md

 ## by gherardo.varando [gherardo.varando@gmail.com](mailto:gherardo.varando@gmail.com) and Mario Juez [mjuez@fi.upm.es](mailto:mjuez@fi.upm.es)

 **electrongui** is a skeleton for GUI written in JS/Node/electron framework.
 It is made of several classes and utilities.
-The main entry point is the `gui` singleton (instance of `Gui` class) that is an empty GUI with header, footer and a central pane.
+The main class is `Gui` that creates an empty interface on the current window.

 #### Index
  - [Basic Elements](#basic-elements)